The breed often changes colors throughout its life, with its puppy coat becoming lighter over the first few years of life, then darkening as he ages.

 See all of our expert product reviews.

-The breed’s hypoallergenic coat comes in a range of colors, including black, red, fawn, white, and cream.
+Zuchons, as a breed, has a hypoallergenic coat.
+It comes in a range of colors, including black, red, fawn, white, and cream.
 They can be one solid color of particolored, and their fur may be silky or curly.

 3 pros and cons of owning Zuchons